WonderificEntertainment/CCtoHou/README.md

 ## Requirements

-1. A character model created using Character Creator v4, exported in FBX format.
+1. A CC3 or CC3+ character model created using Character Creator exported in FBX format.
 2. SideFX Houdini v20.5 or above.
 The Wrinkle Deformer node added in v20.5 is utilized so prior versions are not supported.